angadhn/MySite/_notes/Space Data Center Analysis.md

 > [!tip] Takeaway 3
 > Radiators likely require 9–16 Starship launches due to their inherently lower mass and volume efficiency compared to roll-out solar arrays.
 Unlike thin-film PV, current radiator designs do not stow compactly, and lack deployable architectures with similar areal packing density.
 Without rapid advancement—such as lightweight materials with high specific heat rejection per unit mass or compact deployable structures—it is difficult to see radiators achieving single-launch feasibility for 40 MW-scale systems in the near term.
 Thermal management, not compute or power generation, remains the primary launch-limiting factor for orbital data centers.
+[Integrated solar panels with and thin-film thermal similar in design to the iROSA](https://t.co/5IRpX3wMT9) are currently being researched at a very early stage.
+These are to cool solar panels for space-based solar power but how, if at all, this can also be applied to chips is unclear.
+Liquid cooling technologies with heat exchangers will still be needed and are bulky.

 That said, we will close out with an examination of server racks.